-3. Assignment #3: Career Research Project- total of 110 points or 25% (10 points for topic and sources, 50 points for professional interview, and 50 points for research paper).
+3. Assignment #3: Career Research Project-total of 110 points or 25% (10 points for topic and sources, 50 points for professional interview, and 50 points for research paper).

 Students will research a kinesiology related profession or an area of interest within the kinesiology field (e.g., physical therapist, athletic coach, personal trainer, etc.).
 Additional topics will be considered with approval of the instructor.
 The project will serve as a basis for career exploration within the kinesiology field.
-There are two parts of the career research project: the professional interview and the career research paper.
+There are three parts of the career research project: topic and sources, professional interview, and career research paper.

-Topics and Sources (10 points)
+Topic and Sources (10 points)